IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 ## Model Deployment

+Best model (best performance run on Accuracy) identified from AutoML was deployed.
+Deployment was done under the following configurations:

+- Number of CPU cores to allocate for this Webservice: cpu_cores=1,
+- memory_gb=1 (selft explanatory)
+- description='predicting heart diseases',
+- auth_enabled=True (Important feature for a secure consumption, see the screenshot below.
+- enable_app_insights= True,
+- collect_model_data = True

-Best model identified from AutoML was deployed.
-See below the healthy status of the service as well as the testing HTTP requests with a dummy payload.
+Please see below the healthy status of the service as well as the testing HTTP requests with a dummy payload.

 ![healthy_deployed_service](/starter_file/images/healthy_deployed_service.png)
 **Fig 07.
-Healthy status for deployed service**
+Healthy status for deployed service: heart-disease-service**

 ![model_testing_endpoint](/starter_file/images/model_testing_endpoint.png)